 This how the vertical displacement of the wheel, relative to the chassis, is controlled i.e. going over bumps.
 In a basic racing car, this is controlled by a set of four “ride” springs and possibly one or two anti-roll bars.
 In more a more complex racing car they might have also have “third springs”, bump stops, second springs or even front to rear interlinked systems.
 These complexities only aim to overcome the compromises a more classical setup has.

 At all times you are looking to control the balance of forces applied to the road as the racing car drives over bumps, brakes or goes round corners.

 This is an area I see people often get confused.
 I can’t give you your ideal spring rates without specific information on your car.
-Instead I find it useful to consider these two things:
+Instead, take a read of this article on how to define the best springs for your car, and consider these two things:

 b) When talking handling, I think of the springs and anti roll bars as balancing mid-corner handling.
 Think what kind of car do you want at the mid corner when, in theory, you are at maximum lock and neither accelerating or decelerating.
 If you’ve a balance problem at this phase of the corner then I’d be looking at your spring and anti roll bar stiffnesses.

 Things to know: Your spring and anti roll bar stiffnesses

 4- Velocity (Dampers / shocks)